 - 1. We will send you a letter acknowledging your complaint and asking you to confirm or explain the details set out.
-You can expect to receive our letter within 3 - 5 days of us receiving your complaint. - 2.
-We will record your complaint in our central register within a day of having received it. - 3.
-We will acknowledge your reply to our acknowledgment letter and confirm what will happen next.
-You can expect to receive our acknowledgement letter within 3 5 days of your reply. - 4.
-We will then start to investigate your complaint.
-This will normally involve the following steps; - We may ask the member of staff who dealt with you to reply to your complaint within 5 days of our request; - We will then examine the member of staff's reply and the information you have provided for us.
+You can expect to receive our letter within 3 5 days of us receiving your complaint. - 2.
+We will record your complaint in our central register within a day of receiving it. - 3.
+We will acknowledge your reply to our acknowledgment letter, and confirm what will happen next.
+You can expect to receive our response within 3 5 days of your reply.

+4. We will then start to investigate your complaint.
+This will normally involve the following steps;

+We may ask the member of staff who dealt with you, to reply to your complaint within 5 days of our request;

+We will then examine the member of staff's reply and the information you have provided for us.
 If necessary, we may ask you to speak to them.
-This will take up to 4 days from receiving their reply. - 5.
-Once your complaint is resolved we will send you a summary letter for your records.
+This will take up to 4 days from receiving their reply.

+5. Once your complaint is resolved we will send you a summary letter for your records.

 At this stage, if you are not satisfied please contact Kamal Ahmed, CEO.
-You can write to him at: GSL Education, 15 Cotton's Gardens, London, E2 8DN.
+You can write to him at: GSL attention of the Consultancy and Compliance Team', REC, Dorset House, 1st Floor, 27 - 45 Stamford